-- (1) Matriculated students are those who have received from the dean written acceptance into a program leading to a master's degree and/or advanced certificate program in educational administration, school counselor, school business administration and mental health counseling. - (2) Nonmatriculated students are those who are not requesting admission into any of these programs, or who are awaiting a decision concerning their admission.
+- (1) Matriculated students are those who have received from the dean written acceptance into a program leading to a master's degree and/or advanced certificate program. - (2) Nonmatriculated students are those who are not requesting admission into any program, or who are awaiting a decision concerning their admission.
 Once admitted to nonmatriculated status by the dean, they may register for courses for which they are qualified.
 No more than six credit hours earned as a nonmatriculant student may be applied to any program. - (3) Auditor is a term applied to matriculated or nonmatriculated students when they register for a particular course but not for credit.
 When students are auditors in a particular course, they are expected to attend classes, but are not responsible for assignments or examinations. - (4) Special students are undergraduate students completing their baccalaureate degree program who plan to matriculate into a graduate program.